sangyezi/CarND-Advanced-Lane-Lines/writeup_vehicle_detection.md

 ![HOG features of car and not car][image1]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters to find the ones with the good test accuracy and the low training time.
-Here are
+The following tables show how major parameters were selected

 ##### optimize pix_per_cell
 |pix_per_cell|cell_per_block|time to extract HOG features (seconds)| features|time to train linear SVC| accuracy|time to predit 10 labels (seconds)|